What is a Noise Cancelling Handset and How Does It Work?

 - Call Centers (it's very unprofessional when you can hear the other operators in the background!)

-- Sensitive environments such as trading desks or legal offices NOTE: If you're REALLY serious about security, a push-to-talk (PTT) handset is the better way to go.
+- Security sensitive environments such as trading desks or legal offices NOTE: If you're serious about security, a push-to-talk (PTT) handset is the better way to go.

-We Make Noise Cancelling Handsets for Hundreds of Types of Phones
+We Make Noise Cancelling Handsets for Hundreds of Phone Models

 Noise Cancelling Handsets are used in areas with lots of background noise like factories or restaurants, or in areas where when you page from a phone you hear feedback - because that phone is near a paging horn or speaker.